schollz/makebreakbeat/README.md

 # makebreakbeat

-make break beats.
+make break beats, by building or splicing.

 ![img](https://user-images.githubusercontent.com/6550035/156637615-a0363244-2186-4604-b75f-4c1936982e24.png)

-this script is a wrapper for [another script I wrote](https://github.com/schollz/dnb.lua/) that generates breakbeats from a drum sample.
-I made this to learn more about [sox](http://sox.sourceforge.net/) and [aubio](https://aubio.org/) as all the audio is generated with those tools.
+this script is a wrapper for [another script I wrote](https://github.com/schollz/dnb.lua/) that "breaks" a sample. you can use it to make "breakbeat" style drums or simply make glitch loops from any sample.

 # Requirements